ekourkchi/IDL_photometry/README.md

             014D  029D  044D  059D  074D  089D  104D  119D  134D  149D  164D  179D  194D  209D  224D  239D  254D  269D  284D  299D  314D  329D  344D  359D

-4. Make sure you have '''awk''', '''ds9''' and '''SExtractor''' already installed to be able to use all the features of the program.
+4. Make sure you have **awk**, **ds9** and **SExtractor** already installed to be able to use all the features of the program.

-5. In order to use "Python" features, you need to have the following python libraries.
+5. In order to use *Python* features, you need to have the following python libraries.
 Other libraries may have been also used.

-{{{
  - numpy
  - pylab
  - matplotlib